- What is a CSA?

 (adapted from localharvest.org)

-2) Determine your delivery zone.
+2) Determine your delivery zone, and whether you'd prefer "primetime" delivery.

 Yep!
 Head on over to our sign-up area to get started.